Kolkhis/task_manager_website/README.md

 # Task Manager Website

-A site that will allow the user to create tasks & notes
+A site that will allow the user to create tasks & notes (think Jira, but sh\*ttier)

 ## To-Do: